 The Part II written examination samples the candidate's knowledge in the clinical areas of Medicine; Radiology; Orthopedics, Biomechanics and Sports Medicine; Anesthesia and Surgery; and Community Health, Jurisprudence, and Research.
-A separate Candidate Information Bulletin for the Part II written exam is available online at www.apmle.org.
+A separate Candidate Information Bulletin for the Part II CSPE exam is available online at www.apmle.org.
 Performance on the Part II written examination does not impact eligibility for the Part II CSPE.

-The Part II Clinical Skills Patient Encounter (Part II CSPE) assesses proficiency in podiatric clinical tasks needed to enter residency.
+The Part II Clinical Skills Patient Encounter (Part II CSPE) assesses proficiency in podiatric clinical communication tasks.
 Candidates will be expected to perform a focused physical examination including podiatric and general medicine physical exam maneuvers appropriate for each patient presentation.
 Podiatric and general medical knowledge, verbal and written communication, and interpersonal skills will be assessed in each exam form.
+Performance on the Part II CSPE does not impact eligibility for the Part II written examination.